toebeann/BepInEx.Subnautica/README.md

     - On Windows and Linux/SteamDeck, the game folder is where the game executable `Subnautica.exe` is located.
     - On macOS, the game folder is where the game executable `Subnautica.app` is located.
 3. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
-4. Follow either Windows, Linux/SteamDeck or macOS game running instructions below:
+4. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below:

 ### Configuration (Windows)